bodrick/awesome/TOPICS.md

 *   [alanmcgovern/monotorrent](https://github.com/alanmcgovern/monotorrent) - The official repository for MonoTorrent, a bittorrent library for .NET
 *   [SiCKRAGE/SiCKRAGE](https://github.com/SiCKRAGE/SiCKRAGE) - Mirror of OFFICIAL SiCKRAGE

-## bitlocker

-*   [simeononsecurity/Windows-Optimize-Harden-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat) - Enhance the security and privacy of your Windows 10 and 11 deployments with our fully optimized, hardened, and debloated script.
-Adhere to industry best practices and Department of Defense STIG/SRG requirements for optimal performance and security.

 ## cyber

-*   [simeononsecurity/Windows-Optimize-Harden-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat) - Enhance the security and privacy of your Windows 10 and 11 deployments with our fully optimized, hardened, and debloated script.
+*   [simeononsecurity/Windows-Optimize-Harden-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat) - Enhance the security and privacy of your Windows 10 and Windows 11 deployments with our fully optimized, hardened, and debloated script.
 Adhere to industry best practices and Department of Defense STIG/SRG requirements for optimal performance and security.
 *   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create a compliant and secure Windows 10/11 system with our Gold Master image creation tool.
 Adhere to DoD STIG/SRG Requirements and NSA Cybersecurity guidance for standalone Windows systems with ease, using our ultimate STIG script.
 *   [odedshimon/BruteShark](https://github.com/odedshimon/BruteShark) - Network Analysis Tool

 ## debloat

-*   [simeononsecurity/Windows-Optimize-Harden-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat) - Enhance the security and privacy of your Windows 10 and 11 deployments with our fully optimized, hardened, and debloated script.
+*   [simeononsecurity/Windows-Optimize-Harden-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat) - Enhance the security and privacy of your Windows 10 and Windows 11 deployments with our fully optimized, hardened, and debloated script.
 Adhere to industry best practices and Department of Defense STIG/SRG requirements for optimal performance and security.
 *   [undergroundwires/privacy.sexy](https://github.com/undergroundwires/privacy.sexy) - Open-source tool to enforce privacy & security best-practices on Windows and macOS, because privacy is sexy 🍑🍆
 *   [Sophia-Community/SophiApp](https://github.com/Sophia-Community/SophiApp) - :zap: The most powerful open source tweaker on GitHub for fine-tuning Windows 10 & Windows 11
 *   [farag2/Sophia-Script-for-Windows](https://github.com/farag2/Sophia-Script-for-Windows) - :zap: The most powerful PowerShell module on GitHub for fine-tuning Windows 10 & Windows 11